cosmos/ethermint-archive/docs/architecture/peg-zones.rst

 Ethereum Full Node
 ^^^^^^^^^^^^^^^^^^

-- sends notification to ethermint when an event is raised by a specified smart contract on ethereum
+- Sends notification to ethermint when an event is raised by a specified smart contract on ethereum

 Ethereum Smart Contract
 ^^^^^^^^^^^^^^^^^^^^^^^
 *Tendermint light client implemented in Solidity*
-- locks up ETH
+- Locks up ETH
-- triggers event upon receiving ETH
+- Triggers event upon receiving ETH
-- is a light client for tendermint and verifies the calls to its release function
+- Is a light client for tendermint and verifies the calls to its release function

 Ethermint Smart Contract
 ^^^^^^^^^^^^^^^^^^^^^^^^
-- burns CETH
+- Burns CETH
-- triggers event upon receiving CETH
+- Triggers event upon receiving CETH

 Ethermint
 ^^^^^^^^^
-- responds to notifications from ethereum full node by minting fresh CETH
+- Responds to notifications from ethereum full node by minting fresh CETH
-- sends transaction that invoke release function on ethereum
+- Sends transaction that invoke release function on ethereum

 Economic Incentive
 ------------------